Making data meaningful: utilising real estate data to improve your bottom line

 The issues surrounding data

-Whilst companies have a huge amount of real estate data available to them, the potential within this data is rarely unlocked.
+While companies have a huge amount of real estate data at their fingertips, the potential within this is rarely unlocked.
 Data is often scattered across legacy systems and isolated silos, making it near impossible to locate, interpret and integrate.

-Coupled with major concerns over accuracy, almost all FM teams are faced with this scattered data issue.
-In particular, there exist many cases where records are updated manually and are therefore subject to human error.
-This happens on a huge scale, to the extent that the average organisation is losing $13.5 million per year as a result of poor data quality (Gartner, 2015).
-Another study by KPMG (2016) suggests that 84% of CEOs worry about the quality of the data within their organizations.
-It is painstakingly clear that steps must be taken to optimise data quality and integration.
+Records are often updated manually and are subject to human error.
+This happens on a huge scale, to the extent that the average organisation is thought to be losing $15 million per year as a result of poor data quality.
+A study by KPMG suggests that 84% of CEOs worry about the quality and accuracy of the data within their organisations.

 To be truly effective, real estate data must be consolidated, standardised and connected.
-Crucially, this must be accessible to FM personnel, both on-site and remotely.
-Without a single platform, it is impossible to see the full picture of your real estate and identify significant cost saving opportunities.
+Crucially, this must be accessible to Facility Managers, both on-site and remotely.
+Without a single platform, it's impossible to see the full picture of your real estate and identify significant cost saving opportunities.

-By using an IoT platform which creates a virtual building twin, organisations can bring together information about your building and its physical assets into one single source of truth.
-Software platforms are designed as a tool which provides users with accurate and easily accessible information, enabling them to work faster and smarter.
-With an accurate Visual Asset Registry, Facility Managers will increase operational efficiency and first-time fix rates.
+A digital twin can bring together information about your building and its physical assets into a single source of truth.
+With accurate and easily accessible information, you can work faster and smarter.
+Facility Managers can increase operational efficiency and first-time fix rates.

 Improving your bottom line

-Monitoring office occupancy and capacity, this management of workplace utilisation will improve your bottom line.
-The cost of a single desk in Central London is approximately £17.5K per annum (Cushman & Wakefield, 2017).
-With peak office utilisation averaging at 45%, businesses could potentially see as much as £4.8M in wasted real estate assets every year (Open Sensors, 2018).
+Monitoring occupancy and capacity can ensure you’re making the best possible use of your space.
+The cost of a single desk in Central London is approximately £17.5K per annum.
+With average utilisation rate rarely going above 45%, businesses could be losing as much as £5M in unused office space annually.

-Installing a smart maintenance system can also streamline your operations and reduce costs.
+Installing a smart maintenance system can streamline your operations and reduce costs.
 Proactive maintenance is estimated to reduce equipment repair costs by 40-60% annually.
-(Cushman & Wakefield, 2018)

-Productivity loss associated with ill-health costs the UK economy £73 billion per year (Mercer, 2017).
-Monitoring indoor air quality creates a healthier workplace, meaning that by improving the health of your office you can improve employee health, reducing sick days and driving productivity.
-It has been shown that improved Indoor Air Quality (IAQ) can lead to productivity improvements of 8-11%.
-(World Green Building Council, 2014).
+Productivity loss associated with ill-health costs the UK economy £73 billion per year.
+Monitoring and optimising indoor air quality can improve employee health, reduce sick days, and drive productivity.
+Research shows that better air quality can improve productivity by 8-11%.

-It is abundantly clear that real estate data is an immensely powerful tool that can provide huge cost savings for your company, but only if it is used in the right way.
-What is therefore essential to unlocking these financial gains, is finding a hardware agnostic software platform that can aggregate all of your data and display it in a meaningful way.
+It’s clear that real estate data is an immensely powerful tool that can provide huge cost savings for your company.
+In order to unlock these financial gains, you need to find a software platform that can aggregate all of your data and display it in an insightful and meaningful way.